OscarBackman92/Project-1-Oscar-B-ckmanv2/README.md

 H2 hidden else where.

 ## Deployment
-The website is deployed using Github, ensuring accessibility to users worldwide.
+-The website is deployed using Github, ensuring accessibility to users worldwide.
+As follows.
-The site was deployed to GitHub pages.
-The steps to deploy are as follows:
-In the GitHub repository, navigate to the Settings tab From the menu on left select 'Pages'
+  -In the GitHub repository, navigate to the Settings tab -From the menu on left select 'Pages'
-From the source section drop-down menu, select the Branch: main Click 'Save'
+  -From the source section drop-down menu, select the Branch: main -Click 'Save'

 ## Credits